-Sustainable development has been defined as development that meets the needs of the present without compromising the ability of future generations to meet their own needs (Brundtland Report, 1987).
-This means achieving economic, social, cultural and ecological sustainability.
+Sustainability has been defined as development that meets the needs of the present without compromising the ability of future generations to meet their own needs (Brundtland Report, 1987).
+This is about achieving coordinated positive economic, social, cultural and environmental outcomes to maintain and improve our quality of life.

-These four components of sustainablitity are briefly outlined below.
+These four components of sustainability are briefly outlined below.